 closed world

 Describes information systems which assume that the information stored in them is complete relative to the universe of discourse they intend to describe.
 In particular statements that cannot be shown to be true are regarded as false.
+Quod non est in actis non est in mundo

 complement